sinausia/sinausia/README.md

-### Hi there 👋
+## Hi there 👋

-This is Daniel, current chemistry PhD student at the [Vogt Lab](https://charlottevogtlab.net.technion.ac.il). 🧪🥼
+This is Daniel, current chemistry PhD student at the [Vogt Lab](https://charlottevogtlab.net.technion.ac.il).

 My work revolves around the (electro)catalytic conversion of CO<sub>2</sub> into other valuable products by employing spectroscopic methodologies.
-To this end, I´m currently working on developing methodologies to analyze and extract information from (mainly) large time-series datasets.
+To this end, I´m currently working on developing methodologies and adapting statistical techniques to analyze and extract information from (mainly) large time-series datasets.
 If you are interested in collaborating in any way, feel free to contact me!
 <!--
 **sinausia/sinausia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.